 It should be mentioned that regarding vowels, these are approximations.
 It is certain that there would have been different accents.
 As such, think of the vowel pronunciations as more of a guideline than a given.
 This allows one to see what we figure the sounds would have been.
 However vowel pronunciation tends to be a marker of accent and it’s okay to be different.

+Why the circumflex?
 The accent marking our long vowels here â, ê, î, ô, and û is called a circumflex.
 While at first the choice to use these to mark our long vowels as opposed to the usual macron like in: ā, ē, ī, ō, and ū seems a strange one.
 The reason why it is done here is actually to honour one of the first widespread Gaulish language reconstructions — Labarion, which used the circumflex to mark long vowels.
 While in Gaulsh writings and inscriptions no such marks exist, we want to honour a dialect that contributed much to the revival of Gaulish usage in the community.

 Semi-Vowels

 There are two semi-vowels.
-The letters i and u.
+The letters iand u.
 Other than their vowel sounds in the above table, they also have consonant sounds.

-(For English speakers, the ‘i’ makes a ‘y’ sound.
+(For English speakers, the ‘i’makes a ‘y’sound.
 For Romance language speakers, when used as a consonant, the ‘i’ makes an English ‘y’.
 For other Germanic language speakers, the ‘u’ is an English ‘w’.)

 A general rule for knowing when a semi-vowel is acting as a vowel, and when it is acting as a consonant is this: If there is a vowel after i or u, they are consonants.
 Example: Iextis, and Uediâ.
 The first i in iextis is a consonant, as is the u in uediâ.

+Why use i and u as semi-vowels when other reconstructions use letters like j, y, and w?
 This is for two reasons.
 The first being that those three letters did not exist in Gaulish.
 The second is that if w or y was used, it would unfairly centre English.
 Just as one doesn’t change the spelling of say Latin or Greek to suit another language, neither will we.

 Diphthongs